mpacula/COSMOS/docs/source/config.rst

 1. Setup Your Shell Environment
 _______________________________

+Type `cosmos` at the command line, and generate a default configuration file in :filepath:`~/.cosmos/config.ini`.
 Edit :file:`~/.cosmos/config.ini`, and configure it to your liking.
 There are only a few variables to set.

 SGE specific environment variables